codingSteve/codingSteve.github.io/docs/2015-10-21-essentials.md

 - Prefer refactoring over comments
 - You can always [automate][XWI] boring things
 - Keep it simple
-- use the keyboard shortcuts
+- Use the keyboard shortcuts
+- Code wins arguments

 When [leading][TCL] a team:

 > - Assign fun tasks to someone else
 > - Do the unpleasant tasks yourself
-> - If someone on your team wants to ask a question, you are available
+> - You are available if the team needs you
-> - If you need to ask someone on your team a question, ask if it is a good time
+> - Ask if it's a good time if you need the team
-> - If someone tries a design you think is wrong, ask questions to help them see why
+> - Ask questions to help them improve their skills

 > - Be humble.
 >     - Redirect praise for your team's work onto your team.
 >     - Accept criticism for your team's work directly
 > - Expect to do less actual programming, but still keep ownership of one components.

+- Get off their critical path
+- Guide them around roadblocks
+- Cultivate a [growth mindset][DGM]
-- if you are grateful say so
+- If you are grateful say so
-- praise in public, criticize in private
+- Praise in public, criticize in private
-- double estimates (again)
+- Double estimates (again)

 In an [agile][AGL] environment remember the [basics][AID]: